 “We knew that the message the client was going for was reassurance – it wanted current customers to understand that the pharmacy was staying at the heart of the community and that Well Pharmacy would continue to provide expert care.”

-The Leaflet Company created leaflets with three-tiered vouchers which encouraged customers to keep them in their house.
+As part of its marketing technique, The Leaflet Company created leaflets with three-tiered vouchers which encouraged customers to keep them in their house.
 Tiered marketing programmes set milestones that customers must pass, whether that’s pounds spent, points earned, or friends referred.
 This approach not only increases customer engagement, but increases the longevity of your leaflets if people need to hang on to them to claim further rewards.

 As more stores were converted, the campaign expanded to radio, press and digital marketing.
 The happy result was that voucher redemption rates were “exponentially” high, with Sawyer deeming the campaign “fantastically successful” thanks to the fact the new brand was seen in a positive light.